Esther7171/BurpSuite-Pro-2026-loader/README.md

 ```
 The rest of the process is the same as on Windows.

-Setup complete.
+### Setup complete.
+For legal and educational use only.Setup complete.
 Ensure Burp Suite is used only for authorized testing and learning purposes.

----
+## ⭐ Thank You for the Support

+Big thanks to everyone who has starred this repo and is using this project.

+Seeing your support, feedback, and interest is what keeps this going.
+Appreciate every single one of you.